 Light Palettes (2015)

-At first, geometric shapes in the primary colors of light (red, green, and blue) are created on a computer.
+At first, geometric shapes in the three primary colors of light (i.e. red, green, and blue) are created on a computer.
 The desired graphic patterns, displayed by an LCD monitor, are then captured on color reversal film.
-Through multiple exposures, the “additive color mixing” process effectively blends and combines light with various wavelengths together, resulting in different corresponding colors (yellow, cyan, magenta, and white) in the overlapping sections of the geometric shapes.
+Through multiple exposures, a photochemical process known as “additive color mixing” effectively blends light with various wavelengths together, producing different corresponding colors (i.e. yellow, cyan, magenta, and white) in the overlapping sections of the shapes that become visible only in the developed film.